Died of Wounds: 4 October 1914 Burial: Douai Communal Cemetery Grave: B.2. Age: 35

-Personal: Lionel was born at Bamford Speke, Devon, on 16th March 1879, the youngest son of the late Right Hon.
+Personal: Lionel was born at 163 Westbourne Terrace, London, on 16th March 1879, the youngest son of the late Right Hon.
 William Forster, M.P., of Sydney, New South Wales, Australia, and his second wife, Maud Julia (née Edwards) Forster.

 The 1911 Census (RG 14/21845) shows Lionel as a serving Officer, living at The Old Hall, Guilden Sutton, Chester (left), with his wife and daughter.

 After Lionel’s death, Edith re-married John William Salter Toms (in December 1921) and went to live at 1 Holmesgrove Road, Westbury-on-Trym, Bristol.
 Their daughter, Myra Barbara, was born on 9 November 1924.
 Edith Ione died at 35 Priestlands Park Road, Sidcup, Kent, on 4 October 1973.

 Military Service: Lionel‘s ‘Roll of Honour‘ entry shows that he was gazetted 2nd Lieutenant, Cheshire Regiment, on 3rd August 1898 and promoted to Lieutenant on 23rd October 1899 and Captain on 15th October 1905.

 In January 1914 a report in the Cheshire Observer read: “Captain Lionel A Forster has retired from the Cheshire Regiment on retired pay.
 Captain Forster joined the Regiment in August 1896, and served in the South African War 1998-1902 including the operation in Orange Free State, the action at Karee Siding, Vet River and Zand River.
 He also served in the operations in the Transvaal, the action near Pretoria, and the operation east and west of that city.”